top of page

 From JAZZ to NOW

-And so it goes, ebbing and flowing between the concert and commercial/jazz music worlds.
-Since that breathless performance I have written a few other orchestral works including Pelican Song, Modigliani's Arm, and portions of a magnum opus work-in-progress originally entitled Flowers and Stones (and it will probably end up that way).
+And so it went, and continues to go: ebbing and flowing between the concert and commercial/jazz music worlds.
+Since that Breathless performance I have written a few other orchestral works including Pelican Song, Modigliani's Arm, and portions of my magnum opus Flowers and Stones.

 I also wrote a piece for concert winds, "Who Killed the Red Baron".